clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 ![slide builder app - publishing success!]({{site.urlimg}}mpg-slide-builder06.jpg)
 *Notifying the user that the deck was successfully published*

-#### When saved, the reports are stored as JSON data in CARTO.
-From there the data can be loaded into the Habitat Restoration Map web app.
+#### When saved, the reports are stored as JSON data in CARTO, then loaded into the Habitat Restoration Map.

 As the Slide Builder app POSTs data to MPG's CARTO account, a Node JS Express proxy server keeps MPG's CARTO API Key secure.
+The Slide Builder App runs on [Heroku](#) as a private web app through Heroku's [wwwhisper](#).
 After a report has been created and marked as "published", the report data will be fetched by the Habitat Restoration Map web app.
 When the user clicks a link for a report, the report data is rendered as a slide deck and displayed within a lightbox: